How To Manage Exam Anxiety

 2. Look at the test: Look over the entire exam quickly before you get started.
 Doing so will help you understand the structure of the test and identify areas that may need more or less time.
 Once you read over the test, you can plan out how you want to approach each section of the exam to ensure that you have enough time to finish.

 3. Answer the questions you know first: Do a first pass through the test to answer the “easy” questions or the ones you know right away.
 When you come to a question that you can’t answer quickly, skip it on this first pass.
-Don’t rush through this first pass but be mindful of the time that you must answer the other questions.
+Don’t rush through this first pass but be mindful of the time to answer the other questions.

-4. Answer the questions you skipped: Once you’ve done a first pass, you now have to go back and answer the questions you skipped.
+4. Answer the questions you skipped: Once you’ve done a first pass, you can go back and answer the questions you skipped.
 You might find some of these questions aren’t as challenging as you thought at first.

-5. Make sure you finish everything: Once you think you’ve answered all the questions, double check to make sure you don’t miss any.
+5. Make sure you finish everything: Once you think you’ve answered all the questions, double-check to make sure you didn’t miss anything.
 Check for additional questions on the back of the paper or other places that you might have missed.

 How To Improve Your Test Taking